-Lesson 1: Working with PowerPoint presentations (Learner's Book page 148)
+Lesson 1: Working with PowerPoint presentations

-Learning objectives Learners will be able to:Identify and explain the role of presentation applications.Arrange and format presentation slides.
+Learning objectives Learners will be able to: Identify and explain the role of presentation applications.
+Arrange and format presentation slides.
 Prerequisites/ Revision/Introduction Greet learners and introduce the new unit in a way that draws learner's attention.
 Introduce the lesson with a lesson title "working with PowerPoint presentations".
 Teaching aids Computers, projector, textbooks and interactive board In schools with few computers; the teacher will use one (or more) available computers; first to demonstrate how to open, create, edit and format a presentation; and afterwards allow learners to work in manageable groups.
-Learning activities
+Learning activities Teacher helps learners organise slides.
+In groups learners are given the following topics: (Environmental protection, peace and values, gender and the impact of computers in society) and each group selects and makes a presentation.
+The presentation should not be less than five slides.

 Synthesis By the end of the lesson, learners will be able to arrange and format a presentation with MS PowerPoint.
 Lesson assessment Ask learners the questions below: Question 1: Explain the meaning of the term presentation .
 Identify programs that you can use to generate attractive presentations.
-Answer : A presentation is an organised message prepared for use to deliver information to a particular audience using a computer program.
+Answer: A presentation is an organised message prepared for use to deliver information to a particular audience using a computer program.
 Programs you can use to generate presentation include: Microsoft PowerPoint, Open Office Impress, Kingsoft Presentations, etc. Question 2: Explain the role of creating a presentation.
 Answer : The purpose of creating a presentation is to give information, create awareness, present strategies or to sell a product.
 Question 3: What is a slide in presentation development?
 Answer: A slide is a page of information usually landscape orientation (can be changed) created using presentation software.